taw00/howto/howto-deploy-ghost-on-fedora.md

 ### [0] Purchase a Domain

 Gandi.net is one of my current favorite registrars, but there are many.
 Purchase a domain, for example, `example.com`.
-And we'll assume your blog will be `blog.example.com`
+And for the purposes of this article, we'll also assume your blog is `blog.example.com`.

 ## Install the server